 After another eighth-place finish Scott Porter and Clive Cook left the club at the end of 2013/4 and Tim Dixon was appointed as manager in May 2014.
 It was a disappointing season that saw the club finish in 16th position and after a poor start to 2015-6 the club decided to part company with Dixon in September.
 Clive Cook returned to take over, this time as manager and led a remarkable turnaround from 22nd place to fourth as the club qualified for the Ryman South play-offs for a second time.
 Defeat followed at Worthing in the semi-final.
 The club ended just outside the play-off zone the following season.

 The club parted company with manager Clive Cook in January 2018 as ex-Herne Bay manager Sam Denly arrived to take his place.
 Again, we ended up just outside the play off places in 2018/2019.
+However, a poor start to 2019/2020 led to the departure of Sam Denly to be replaced by former Margate manager Steve Watt.

 Ground details - Capacity 3,000 (2,400 under cover) - Record attendance: 2,147 (March 1990, versus Yeading, F.A.
 Vase semi-final)